whisthq/whist/microservices/auth0/README.md

-# Fractal Auth0 Rules
+# Whist Auth0 Rules

-This repository contains the code and deployment scripts for Fractal's Auth0 Rules.
-Auth0 is the identity management provider that Fractal uses.
+This repository contains the code and deployment scripts for Whist's Auth0 Rules.
+Auth0 is the identity management provider that Whist uses.
 It handles signup, login, and some aspects of user management.
 Auth0 Rules are small callback scripts that are be triggered by Auth0 when users log in successfully.
 They are deployed to and run on Auth0's own servers.

 ### A Note About Hooks

 Auth0 Hooks are similar to Rules in that they are scripts that are triggered to run by certain Auth0-defined events.
 Unlike Rules, which are only configurable to run when a user logs in successfully, Hooks may run in response to various user lifecycle events such as pre- and post- registration or password change.

-Currently, the functionality that Auth0 Hooks provide is not necessary for any of Fractal's use cases.
+Currently, the functionality that Auth0 Hooks provide is not necessary for any of Whist's use cases.
 More specifically, we do not currently have any functionality that we need to add at any of the Auth0 Hooks [Extensibility Points](https://auth0.com/docs/hooks/extensibility-points): Client Credentials Exchange, Pre-User Registration, Post-User Registration, Post-Change Password, Send Phone Message.
 The only callback functions we need to run should be triggered by successful user logins.

 ## Development